Emmanuel College, Toronto

-Emmanuel College is the theological college of Victoria University under the University of Toronto at its St. George campus.
+Emmanuel College is a federated college of the University of Toronto which serves as the postgraduate theological college of Victoria University.
+It is located on the St. George campus in Toronto, Ontario, Canada.
 Affiliated with the United Church of Canada, it is also a member institution of the Toronto School of Theology.
 The college's principal is HyeRan Kim-Cragg.

 Emmanuel College is a member of the Association of Theological Schools in the United States and Canada.